metno/aerocom_user_management/README.md

 options:
   -h, --help          show this help message and exit -uid UID            user id (uid) to use
-  -key KEY [KEY ...]  ssh key to use.
-1 or 3 elements depending on quotation.
+  -key KEY            ssh key to use.
+Single argument.
   -keyfile KEYFILE    keyfile to use. one key per line.
   -outfile OUTFILE    outputfile.
 Defaults to stdout.
   -email EMAIL        email address.
 Only needed if username is not an email address.